Nuxify/docs-metapad/guides/for-project-owners.md

 Below are the ordered steps starting from application to upgrading your KYC levels.

 !!!
-Interaction with Metapad are on-chain operations.
+Interaction with Metapad are via on-chain transactions.
 Hence, you need some Matic to pay the gas fees (very cheap) and the review fee.
 !!!

 ### Step 1: Mission Application